 Many of us overestimate the cost of life insurance.
 If you’re on a budget and are looking for coverage during your income-earning years, term life insurance might be for you!
 An affordable term life insurance policy is a great way to ensure your loved ones will receive a death benefit if you were to die younger than expected, and while your coverage is in force.

 Term policies are an excellent option for those who want a low-cost life insurance plan that won’t cut into daily expenses.
 Since you’re not obligated to maintain the policy for life, you can select the term length that covers you for the years when your loved ones depend on your income-earning potential.
 For example, you may have a large mortgage and young children now, but in 20 years, your children will become self-sufficient, and your mortgage will be paid off.
 If you pass away during those 20 years, a term life insurance policy for a 20-year term could help pay off the mortgage and maintain the lifestyle of your family.

 Along with plans to cover your final expenses, consider developing a robust estate plan.
 Doing so will help your dependents avoid probate, estate taxes, and excessive attorney’s fees after your death, while your estate is being settled.

 Purchasing a life insurance policy when you’re young, healthy, and financially fit is a surefire way to protect your loved ones at your lowest possible rate.
 First, make sure that you are optimizing your physical wellbeing.
 Second, consider life insurance coverage that can protect not only what’s important today, but the type of future you’d want to leave behind for your family if you suddenly passed away.
 Finally, consider the kind of life insurance coverage that’s right for you.
-Term life is an affordable option that doesn’t leave you locked into a premium for life.
+Term life is an affordable option that gives you the flexibility to customize your insurance coverage around your unique situation.